Layout

 Spatial regression is about explicitly introducing space or geographical context into the statistical framework of a regression.
 Conceptually, we want to introduce space into our model whenever we think it plays an important role in the process we are interested in, or when space can act as a reasonable proxy for other factors we cannot but should include in our model.
 As an example of the former, we can imagine how houses at the seafront are probably more expensive than those in the second row, given their better views.
 To illustrate the latter, we can think of how the character of a neighborhood is important in determining the price of a house; however, it is very hard to identify and quantify “character” per se, although it might be easier to get at its spatial variation, hence a case of space as a proxy.

 Spatial regression is a large field of development in the econometrics and statistics literature.
 In this brief introduction, we will consider two related but very different processes that give rise to spatial effects: spatial heterogeneity and spatial dependence.
-For more rigorous treatments of the topics introduced here, the reader is referred to Anselin (2003), Anselin and Rey (2014), and Gibbons, Overman, and Patacchini (2014).
+For more rigorous treatments of the topics introduced here, the reader is referred to Anselin (2003) and Anselin and Rey (2014).

 6.5 Spatial heterogeneity